bahadiryildirimeem/Image_Augmentation_for_YOLO/README.md

 # How to use?

-Write to this command line to your command prompt:
+Write this command line to your command prompt:

 ``` python albumentations_yolo_script.py your_image_directory your_label_bbox_directory ```